 A good foundation for taking advanced courses is an introduction to Python.
 Web scraping and social media data collection using APIs also tend to have a low entry barrier.
 These courses prepare well for success in an advanced course in the field, such as network analysis.

-Computational Social Sciences have their own format at GESIS Training, the Methods Seminar in Computational Social Sciences, in which participants can advance from beginner to advanced user of Computational Social Sciences in three consecutive weeks.
+Computational Social Sciences have their own format at GESIS Training, the Fall Seminar in Computational Social Science, in which participants can advance from beginner to advanced user of Computational Social Sciences in three consecutive weeks.

 An overview of all courses that are currently offered on Computational Social Sciences can be found here.